MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 ### Validate the access token

-For more information about validate the access token, see [Validate tokens](/azure/active-directory/develop/access-tokens#validate-tokens).
+For more information on validating the access token, see [validate tokens](/azure/active-directory/develop/access-tokens#validate-tokens).

 #### Example access token